gmt1106/CPSC-425-Computer-Vision/README.md

 # Computer_Vision

-This UBC computer vision course programming assingment.
+These are UBC computer vision course programming assingments.